 If you’ve run previous employee surveys, start by reviewing these and carrying out statistical and/or qualitative reviews to identify any questions that should be retained or reworded.Employee engagement is organisation-specific so what makes an engaged employee at one company will be different in another.
 That's why your questionnaire must be specific, actionable and relevant to your employees and to the decision-makers in the business.
 Having said this, you'll still want to also include benchmark questions that have the same or similar wording as questions used in other organisations’ surveys and enable you to compare your results externally.

 What list of questions should you include in an engagement survey?

-As a starting point, here’s a list of 20 employee survey questions worth including:
+As a starting point, here’s a list of 24 employee survey questions we strongly suggest including: